NMN vs. NR: What's The Difference Between These 2 Buzzy Supplements?

 What is NR?

-NR can be found naturally in food: "Milk and yeast products are a source of NR," says White, and milk also contains other NAD+ precursors in smaller amounts.
+NR can be found naturally in food: "Milk3 and yeast products are a source of NR," says White, and milk also contains other NAD+ precursors in smaller amounts.
 However, he doesn't recommend using these as your source since the volume you'd have to consume to get the benefits would be too great.
 NR supplements are much more effective at supporting NAD+ levels in the body.

 The research bears out NR supplement use—several human clinical trials of NR supplements have been completed, including randomized placebo-controlled trials (RCTs), the "gold standard" of clinical research.
-In one eight-week study, researchers found that people taking NR had an increase in their blood NAD+ levels.
+In one eight-week study4, researchers found that people taking NR had an increase in their blood NAD+ levels.
 Healthy overweight adults tolerated a daily oral NR dose of up to 1,000 milligrams, with no flushing or serious side effects.
-Another study showed that NR is more bioavailable, or has better absorption, than nicotinamide and nicotinic acid.
+Another study5 showed that NR is more bioavailable, or has better absorption, than nicotinamide and nicotinic acid.

 A recap of nicotinamide riboside (NR):